 As congestion grows in the Suez Canal, how can cargo trade impacts be anticipated?

 Container trades have the most to lose.
 A key trading route for consumer goods from Asia to Europe is blocked.
 But what about Tankers and Bulkers?
 Surprisingly, the largest exposure for Bulkers is West to East with an annual trade flow of 309 million tonnes (2020).
 Tanker’s trade flows are fairly balanced in both directions, with just over 150 million tonnes each way.
 Interestingly, for each given cargo category, the receiver exposure for cargoes traveling through Suez is relatively low, as we will demonstrate.
+This article will highlight which of the cargoes are exposed by the Suez incident.

 Exposure for Dry Cargo